f5devcentral/volterra-onboarding/README.md

 - [Volterra API Key](https://www.volterra.io/docs/how-to/user-mgmt/credentials?query=Generate%20API%20Tokens)

 # Setup
-To use this script you will need need:

 To configure the script please run the following commands:
 ```bash
 pip3 install -r requirements.txt